Sy-rex/FirstMVCProject/README.md

 Commit №8 Implemented a CRUD application with processing GET,POST,PATCH, DELETE requests

 Commit №9 Training to use Annotation @Valid for data like email, age, name

+Commit №10 Create a JDBC connection with PostgreSQL and implement some of the methods from the DAO so far without protection from SQL injections